ovidiuf/playground/wildfly/infinispan/remote-cache-manager-client/README.md

 ##Build

-The JDG Maven repository corresponding to the JDG release you're experimenting with is required.
-Update the value of the "" system property in pom.xml with the location of the repository.
+Access to a JDG server deployment is required.
+Update the value of the "jboss.home" pom.xml system property with the path to the JDG server deployment.

     ...

     <properties>
         ...
-        <jdg.maven.repository>/Users/ovidiu/runtime/jboss-eap-6.4.0.GA-maven-repository</jdg.maven.repository>
+        <jboss.home>${user.home}/runtime/jboss-datagrid-6.6.0-server</jboss.home>
-        <infinispan-version>8.0.1.Final-redhat-1</infinispan-version>
+        <infinispan-version>6.4.0.Final-redhat-4</infinispan-version>
         ...
     </properties>